 Sakleshpur maintains a cool and misty climate throughout the year. however, post monsoon and winter are best time to visit this quaint hill station.
 This is also the time for adventure activity and Trekking at the Western Ghats.
 Homestays in Sakleshpur are the best places for tourists to stay in to feel at home even on a vacation.
 Summer is the busiest season in Sakleshpur and often hotels & Homestays run full and tourist places are crowded.

 Sakleshpur usually requires complete 2 days to visit the most important attractions.
 However, there are several wonderful places to visit around Sakleshpur like Belur, Halebidu which usually take additional one day.
-Sakleshpur can be mixed with near by wonderful destination like Mangalore, Udupi and Chikmagalur by adding few additional days to your trip.
+One can also mixed their Sakleshpur trip with some of the popular places to visit near Bangalore like Chikmagalur, Mangalore and Udupi by adding few additional days to your trip.

 Budget of Sakleshpur trip depends on the trip duration and category of hotel you choose for your stay along with the kind of vehicle you prefer.
 Sakleshpur tour packages offered by Trawell.in start from as low as INR 5250 per person for a 2D/1N trip and from INR 9250 per person for 3D/2N vacation.